phenogit/phenogit.github.io/kit-korner-notes.markdown

                 Higher: Slam tries
         3D: Natural invite
     2D: Weak 2 in one of the majors
+    2N: Both minors, less than an opening
+    3N: 1) 4th seat, end of auction

 ## Competitive Bidding
 ### Meta Rules